-These religious schools however, primarily focus on students 'rote learning', the Muslim holy book, 'Koran'.
-This largely turns students into religious fanatics and unsuitable for the job market.
+These religious schools however, primarily focus on students 'rote learning' the Muslim holy book, the 'Koran'.
+This largely pushes students into a religious direction and unsuitable for the job market.

-These frustrated individuals then, turn to crime besides religious extremism.
-They lack material comforts of life due to their poverty and ignorance therefore, such persons have no qualms in killing others and even dying themselves.
+These frustrated individuals then turn to crime besides religious extremism.
+They lack material comforts of life due to their poverty and ignorance.

 The Billions which China is pumping into Pakistan for the CPEC initiative has made the Pakistani establishment highly sluggish.
 Pakistani Prime Minister, Nawaz Sharif said in 2015 that the money being spent by China in Pakistan is neither a loan nor a grant but an investment.
 Sharif further said that the Chinese investment in Pakistan covers construction of motorways and installation of energy projects.